jayjayhust/Datawhale_RL_Learning/joyrl/task01/README.md

     ![迭代中期：Policy Evaluation](../../images/task01_3-7.png)
     ![迭代末期：Policy Update](../../images/task01_3-8.png)
     ```javascript
+    // State space: GridWorld has 10x10 = 100 distinct states.
+The start state is the top left cell.
+The gray cells are walls and cannot be moved to.
+    // this.V (value function array)
+    // this.gamma (discount factor), here is 0.9
+    // this.ns (number of states)
+    // this.P which stores the current policy
+    // this.env, which is a pointer to the Environment object
+    // The policy array is one-dimensional in this implementation, but stores the probability of taking any action in any state, so I'm using funny indexing (this.P[a*this.ns + s]) to not have to deal with 2D arrays in Javascript

     evaluatePolicy: function() {
       // perform a synchronous update of the value function
       var Vnew = zeros(this.ns); // initialize new value function array for each state